-TAKING OPERATIONS TO A HIGHER LEVEL Working in some of the world's toughest environments breeds a different way of thinking.
-Safety, training and innovative problem solving are critical to the success of our approach.
+TO A HIGHER LEVEL

+Working in some of the world's toughest environments breeds a different way of thinking.
+Safety, training and innovative problem solving are critical to the success

 Our specialised equipment, mobile fleet and highly skilled team with a 'can do' attitude combine to make us leaders in our field.
 When you need results, we are there to get the job done.

 Our experience is unmatched in Papua New Guinea, with services that include geothermal drilling, steam relief wells, geotechnical drilling, exploration, blast hole drilling and directional drilling.

-Diverse Services - Delivered Solutions Part of the Anitua Group To learn more about how we can assist you in achieving your goals, please contact: info@anitua.com.pg www.anitua.com.pg/drilling The Anitua Group offers a breadth of services with the ability to provide complete end-to-end solutions Mine site support Mining and equipment Contract mining Quarrying services Road and civil construction Drilling Camp operation and management Construction and maintenance Catering and hospitality Hotels Farming Fresh produce Supermarket Hardware Security services Property management Automotive Transport Shipping Logistics Business development Small business services
+Diverse Services - Delivered Solutions

+Part of the Anitua Group To learn more about how we can assist you in achieving your goals, please contact: info@anitua.com.pg www.anitua.com.pg/drilling of our approach.

+The Anitua Group offers a breadth of services with the ability to provide complete end-to-end solutions

+Mine site support Mining and equipment Contract mining Quarrying services Road and civil construction Drilling

+Camp operation and management

+Construction and maintenance

+Catering and hospitality Hotels Farming Fresh produce Supermarket Hardware Security services Property management Automotive Transport